bixiayan/Final-project-for-SI-507/README.md

 Data are generated inside the generate_databse folder.
 Source data include: API Key of omdbapi, IMDB-Movie-Data.csv daownloaded from the website.

 <!-- Any other information needed to run the program (e.g., pointer to getting started info for plotly) -->
-Stay in the directory where app.py exists, run app.py and open  http://localhost:5000/.
+1. Stay in the directory where app.py exists, run app.py and open  http://localhost:5000/.
+2. If you want to generate the json yourself, please go to the generate data folder and create a secretes.py, put '''

+key = "XXX"

+'''
+as the content, where XXX is the key request from the omdbapi website.

 <!-- Brief description of how your code is structured, including the names of significant data processing functions (just the 2-3 most important functions--not a complete list) and class definitions.
 If there are large data structures (e.g., lists, dictionaries) that you create to organize your data for presentation, briefly describe them. -->